mansour-ahmed/mansour.blog/static/content/pages/about.md

 - Serverless architecture
 - Typescript/Javascript
 - Web performance optimization

+As an entrepreneur, I am working on creating products that solve problems that I personally encounter and think worth solving.
+My main projects are [transcriptify](https://www.transcriptify.com) and [nordschool](https://www.nordschool.com)

 As a trainer, I teach the newest web technologies that are used to build scalable fast applications.
 Find out more [here](https://www.nordschool.com).